-Over my last several blogs we have been taking an in-depth journey through the difficult topic of forgiveness.
+I want to talk about an in-depth journey through the difficult topic of forgiveness.
 I say difficult because forgiving someone who has deeply hurt you is no doubt the hardest challenge you will ever face.
 But deciding to forgive someone who has deeply hurt you is also, unquestionably, one of the most important choices you will ever make.

-This week, I’m going to walk with you step-by-step through how you can actually forgive someone.
+I want to walk with you step-by-step through how you can actually forgive someone.
 I truly believe this is the most important blog I’ve ever written.
 Because in the end, this is not simply for the person you are forgiving.
 Forgiveness is for God, first.
 For you, second.
 And for the person who has hurt you, third.
 So let’s get this started.

 It's time to let go of your desire to get even with this other person.
 Click To Tweet